Syntax3rror404/LIFVR-Docs/character.md

 1. Using the predefined events in the BP_HexaCharacter
 2. Adding Input Listeners to the LIFVR Actions

-    This is useful if you want use another trigger which is not already bound in the character, getting access to the raw input values or the predefined events in the character are not enough for you purpose.
+    This is useful if you want use other trigger types which are not already bound in the character, getting access to the raw input values or the predefined events in the character are not enough for you purpose.
 See for an example the crouch listeners binding in the BP_HexaCharacter. **Note: Adding logic there will not override the base logic/methods bound in C++**.

 <img src="./images/LocomotionEvents.png" style="width: 100%;">
 <img src="./images/ButtonInputEvents.png" style="width: 100%;">